Compute

 The x-forward-for field of the httpbin image displays the source IP address.
 The httpbin service is an HTTP Request & Response Service that can send requests to the httpbin image.
 The httpbin image will return the requests based on the specified rules.
 You can search for the httpbin image in SWR.
 Before using the httpbin image for verification, ensure that the mesh function has been enabled for the cluster.

-1. Log in to the ASM console, and click an available test mesh to go to its details page.
+1. Log in to the ASM console and click the name of an available test mesh to go to its details page.

 4. Configure workload information.